fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4b.md

 })
 ```

 The code using promises works and the tests pass.
 We are ready to refactor our code to use the async/await syntax.

-We make the following changes to our code (notice that the route handler definition is preceded by the _async_ keyword):
+We make the following changes to the code that takes care of adding a new note(notice that the route handler definition is preceded by the _async_ keyword):

 ```js
 notesRouter.post('/', async (request, response, next) => {